adarch-gif/semantic_layer_poc/invoice_semantic_layer/docs/DAB_FLOW.md

 ﻿# Databricks Asset Bundle (DAB) Flow – Semantic PoC

-## Improved Prompt
-Explain how to run the existing `infra/databricks.yml`, describe how it changes the semantic layer deployment approach, and document the step-by-step behavior of the configuration.

 ## How to Run the Bundle
 1. Install/upgrade the Databricks CLI (v0.205+):
    ```bash